Step 4: Full View

 After the city council voted to proceed with the unsafe ordinance change despite the city attorney's formal warning and engineering objections, what escalation action must Engineer A take to fulfill the paramount obligation to protect public welfare?

-Escalate Simultaneously to All Authorities Board's choice Immediately escalate safety concerns to state transportation agencies, the state engineering licensure board, and relevant federal authorities simultaneously, submitting technically grounded reports documenting the specific standards violations, the unmet state law engineering study prerequisite, and the council's override of formal warnings
+O1 Immediately escalate safety concerns to state transportation agencies, the state engineering licensure board, and relevant federal authorities simultaneously, submitting technically grounded reports documenting the specific standards violations, the unmet state law engineering study prerequisite, and the council's override of formal warnings Board's choice

 The Public Welfare Paramount principle creates an unconditional duty to protect public safety that does not become optional when local political processes fail.
 The Post-Council-Override Traffic Safety Escalation Obligation specifically requires escalation to state regulatory authorities, including state transportation agencies and the engineering licensure board, after a council override of professional safety objections.
 The Public Authority Awareness Non-Excuse for Further Escalation Obligation confirms that the city attorney's prior warning does not discharge Engineer A's independent professional duty, because the attorney's communication was a legal advisory function to a client body, not a technical engineering safety report to regulatory authorities.